-T.O.A.M is an organization that focus on providing health and hygiene products to those who are struggling with consistent access to personal care, home care, and baby care products.
-Often, hygiene products are less likely to be donated on a consistent basics.
-We distribute personal care products to the homeless, emergency situations and those receiving services from food pantries.
+T.O.A.M is an organization that focuses on providing health and hygiene products to those who are struggling with consistent access to personal care, home care, and baby care products.
+Often, hygiene products are less likely to be donated consistently.
+We distribute personal care products to the homeless, emergencies, and those receiving services from food pantries.

 Will be to improve self worth to individuals in our community.